monek-ltd/Monek.Checkout.WooCommerce/README.md

 If using a web server's file manager, look for an "Upload" or "Import" option and select the WooCommerce Monek Gateway plugin folder from your local machine.

-Ensure that all files and folders within the WooCommerce Monek Gateway plugin are successfully uploaded to the wp-content/plugins/ directory.
+Ensure that folder "monekcheckout" are successfully uploaded to the wp-content/plugins/ directory.